San Francisco Dons men's basketball: Phil Woolpert and the Russell era

 Newell left for Michigan State in 1950, and USF hired Phil Woolpert as his successor.
 He assumed both the posts of men's basketball coach and athletic director.

 During his tenure at USF, Woolpert posted a 153–78 record, including a 60-game win streak that at the time was the longest in college basketball (surpassed later by John Wooden's 88 straight wins at UCLA.).
 His teams, anchored by Bill Russell, K.C.
 Jones, Eugene Brown and Mike Farmer, were known for their defense and held opponents below 60 points on 47 different occasions.
 USF won the National Championship in 1955 and 1956, and finished third in 1957.
-At the time the youngest college basketball coach to win a national championship, Woolpert also won Coach of the Year honors in 1955 and 1956.
+Woolpert also won Coach of the Year honors in 1955 and 1956.

 Bill Russell was ignored by major college scouts, largely because he didn't even start at McClymonds High School in Oakland.
 He did not receive a single letter of interest until Hal DeJulio from USF watched him in a high school game.
 DeJulio was not impressed by Russell's meager scoring and "atrocious fundamentals", but sensed that the young center had an extraordinary instinct for the game, especially in clutch situations.
 When DeJulio offered Russell a scholarship, the latter eagerly accepted.
-Sports journalist John Taylor described it as a watershed in Russell's life, because Russell realized that basketball was his one chance to escape poverty and racism; as a consequence, Russell swore to make the best of it.
+Sports journalist John Taylor described it as a watershed in Russell's life because Russell realized that basketball was his one chance to escape poverty and racism.

 At USF, Russell became the new starting center.
 Woolpert emphasized defense and deliberate half-court play, concepts that favored defensive standout Russell.
 Woolpert was unaffected by issues of skin color.
 In 1954, he became the first coach of a major college basketball squad to start three African American players: Russell, K.C.
 Jones and Hal Perry.
 In his USF years, Russell used his relative lack of bulk to develop a unique style of defense: instead of purely guarding the opposing center, he used his quickness and speed to play help defense against opposing forwards and aggressively challenge their shots.
 Combining the stature and shot-blocking skills of a center with the foot speed of a guard, Russell became the centerpiece of a USF team that soon became a force in college basketball.
 After USF kept Holy Cross star Tom Heinsohn scoreless in an entire half, Sports Illustrated wrote, "If [Russell] ever learns to hit the basket, they're going to have to rewrite the rules."